 Then …my uterus said hello.
 She had been quiet for 129 days.
 I was surprised and pissed and worried.
 The ache came back in a big way.

 What was this telling me?
 The more I wondered, the more I worried.

-After speaking with my doctor I felt the ache dissipate again.
-The worry and fear was not about ‘is my uterus trying to tell me not to do this’ but rather it was a fear that I would not be able to do the surgery.
+After speaking with my doctor, I felt the ache dissipate again.
+The worry and fear were not about ‘is my uterus trying to tell me not to do this’ but rather it was a fear that I would not be able to do the surgery.
 Something I have thought about for years.
 Something I have planned for and prepared for and sacrificed for.

 ‘Worrying is like praying for what you don’t want.’

 I want my uterus to stop...or at least slow her flow so I can have my surgery as planned.

 The ache left the following day after recognizing that obstacles show up at typically the most inconvenient times and they help us decide if we will let it stand in the way or if we will find a way through, over, around, or under the obstacle.
 Or if we will just move it out of the way …with gratitude for the lesson.

 Preparing for surgery in a pandemic adds another layer of stress and things to consider.
 When I was thinking about isolating myself in the basement, it scared me and my heart ached because I would not be hugging my husband or kids.

 In reality, it has felt a bit like a vacation.
 I still prepare my own meals but the rest of the day is mine to do what I want.
 Not much to do in a basement but I have been productive.
 I wrote.
 I painted.
 I worked.
 I thought.
 I did yoga.
 I have texted upstairs and sent voice texts to my kids each night.